 life-threatening medical conditions by buying gifts and bringing joy and hope to their lives.
 Along with their gift,

 each child receives a personalized trophy to acknowledge their courageous fight.

 Little Mary's Hospitality House - Little Mary’s Hospitality House offers a free vacation to families with children who are battling life-threatening or serious illnesses.
 Families who have lost a child through illness and terminal adults are also welcome.
 Additionally, we have expanded our services to include various group retreats.

-Make a Wish America - Giving children with critical illness the gift of a life-changing gift today.
+Make a Wish Michigan - Giving children with critical illness the gift of a life-changing gift today.